-Centuries before the laws of thermodynamics were described, no calculations were needed to know that buildings in hot, sunny regions had to be painted white to lower the temperature inside.
-Finally, in the 20th century, the invention of air conditioning brought the definitive solution for cooling buildings, or so it seemed until the climate change emergency reared its head.
-According to the International Energy Agency, air conditioning and ventilation equipment today account for 10% of global electricity consumption, which for the United Nations Environment Program “will be a disaster for the planet.”
-In order to reduce this demand, researchers are working on more sustainable systems, some of which hark back to the old concept of painting or covering buildings—an age-old idea, but with 21st century technologies.
+Centuries before the laws of thermodynamics were described, no calculations were needed to know that buildings in hot, sunny regions had to be painted white to lower the interior temperature.
+Finally, in the 20th century, the invention of air conditioning brought the definitive solution to cooling buildings, or so it seemed until the climate change emergency reared its head.
+According to the International Energy Agency, air conditioning and ventilation equipment today account for 10% of global electricity consumption, and cooling technologies are responsible for 4%-10% of annual greenhouse gas (GHG) emissions, all of which the United Nations Environment Programme says “will be a disaster for the planet.”
+To reduce this demand, researchers are working on more sustainable systems, some of which hark back to the traditional concept of painting or covering buildings—an age-old idea, but with 21st century technologies.

-The problem with air conditioning equipment is not only that the production of energy to power it likely emits greenhouse gases, but also that, unlike passive solar heating, the law of thermodynamics means that cooling buildings to below ambient temperature generates heat that must be expelled outdoors, where it contributes to global warming.
-In other words, in the case of air conditioning, the local air is the sink for the heat generated.
-In contrast, passive radiative cooling solutions (“passive” because they work without additional energy consumption and “radiative” because they emit infrared radiation) are based on the idea that heat escapes from the Earth without heating the air.
-While near-infrared radiation, with a wavelength close to visible light, is absorbed by air molecules, these scarcely interact with the mid-infrared, for which the freezing emptiness of deep space acts as a sink.
+The problem with air conditioning is not only that the production of the energy to power it likely emits GHGs, but also that, unlike passive solar heating, the law of thermodynamics means that cooling buildings to below ambient temperature generates heat that must be expelled outdoors, where it contributes to global warming.
+In other words, with air conditioning, the local air is the sink for the heat generated.
+In contrast, passive radiative cooling solutions (“passive” because they do not consume energy and “radiative” because they emit infrared radiation) are based on the idea that heat escapes from Earth without heating the air.
+While near-infrared radiation, with a wavelength close to that of visible light, is absorbed by air molecules, these barely interact with the mid-infrared, for which the freezing emptiness of space acts as a heat sink.

 Covering materials for sustainable cooling

-Radiative cooling is relatively easy to achieve at night, which is why researchers are currently developing solar panels that can generate electricity after the Sun goes down.
-However, it is more complicated to do this in broad daylight when sunlight heats up the materials, a goal that until a few years ago was considered unattainable.
-It was first achieved in 2014, when a team from Stanford University published the design of a covering material made of layers of silicon dioxide and hafnium dioxide that reflects 97% of sunlight and demonstrates cooling to almost 5 °C below the ambient air temperature.
-The following year, researchers from the University of Technology in Sydney obtained a combination of polymers with a thin silver film that reflects almost 100% of the light in full summer sun, maintaining a temperature 3 °C lower than ambient and 11 °C cooler than a nearby roof painted white.
+Radiative cooling is relatively easy to achieve at night, which is why researchers are currently developing solar panels that can generate electricity after the sun goes down.
+However, it is more complicated to do this in broad daylight, when sunlight heats up the materials—a goal that was considered unattainable until a few years ago.
+It was first achieved in 2014, when a team from Stanford University published the design of a covering material made of layers of silicon dioxide and hafnium dioxide that reflects 97% of sunlight and lowers the temperature to 5°C below the ambient air temperature, emitting mostly infrared radiation that is not retained in the atmosphere.
+The following year, researchers at the University of Technology in Sydney produced a combination of polymers with a thin film of silver that reflects almost 100% of the light in the full summer sun and remains 3°C below ambient and 11°C cooler than a nearby white-painted roof.

 For Aurore Julien, an expert in environmental design at the University of East London, these investigations open a very promising path for sustainable cooling: “I believe that cool roofs, and more generally the careful considerations of emissivity of materials and finishes, can be a very important and effective way to support the passive cooling of buildings,” she tells OpenMind.
 “This type of consideration is becoming and will become a more normal part of building design.”